 Definition

-The outline-width CSS property is used to set the width or thickness of the outline that surrounds an element.
+CSS property is used to set the width or thickness of the outline that surrounds an element.
 It controls the thickness of the line that forms the outline.

-The outline-width property accepts various values, including:
+property accepts various values, including:

-• thin: Sets a thin outline width.
+: Sets a thin outline width. -

-• Length values: Specifies a specific thickness using length units, such as pixels (px) or other CSS units.
+: Sets a thick outline width. - Length values: Specifies a specific thickness using length units, such as pixels (

 Here’s an example: